shiftkey/Reactive.EventAggregator/README.md

 I use this project as an excuse to investigate how to use PCL with NuGet, but hit some issues which made the experience less-than-appealing.

+Yes, NuGet supports installing packages into PCL projects.

+No, not all of possible permutations of profiles.

-To start with, NuGet supports installing packages into PCL projects, it is limited to these profiles:
+At the moment it is limited to these profiles:

  - `portable-windows8+net45` - a small profile encompassing  the modern APIs
  - `portable-sl4+wp71+windows8` - the biggest range of profiles, and thus the smallest set of available APIs